+of Identified and addedded confidences, implications, and confederates.
 RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points Fails to identify Conclusions consider or Identifies, discusses, and conclusions, implications, provide evidence of extends conclusions, and consequences, or consequences extending implications, and conclusion is a simplistic beyond a single discipline consequences.
 Considers summary. or issue.
 Presents context, assumptions, implications that may data, and evidence.
-Conclusions presented as impact other people or Qualifies own assertions absolute, and may issues. with balance. attribute conclusion to relative and only loosely related to consequences.
-Implications may include vague reference to conclusions.
-Conclusions are qualified as the best available evidence within the context.
-Consequences are considered and integrated.
-Implications are clearly developed and consider ambiguities. --- ---
+Conclusions presented as impact other people or Qualifies own assertions absolute, and may issues. with balance. attribute conclusion to external authority.
+Presents conclusions as Conclusions are qualified - relative and only loosely as the best available related to consequences Implications may include vague reference to conclusions. -- --